-I find the idea of the 5 Love Languages very interesting.
+I find the idea of the 5 Love Languages Of Appreciation very interesting.
 Coined by marriage counsellor Dr Gary Chapman in 1992, he noticed couples in his sessions weren’t aligning on how they showed and accepted love for each other.
 He delved into how they were communicating and found that the way they expressed love fell into five categories:

 - Words of affirmation

 - Acts of Service

 Still so pervasive in our conversations and thoughts on relationships almost 30 years later, I wondered if the Love Languages could be applied to how people in leadership positions can connect with their teams on a deeper level — as languages of appreciation.
 I’ve worked under some great leaders in my time, and have also spent my time recently leading a great Marketing team here at Pounce.
 What is it that drives people to continue to perform to the best of their ability day-in and day-out?
 I explore the five languages of appreciation below.

 I thought about the crux of what ‘Words of Affirmation’ triggers inside a human and in a work setting, I believe recognition would be the key driver.
 These people strive to achieve and thrive on positive affirmation.
 Encourage your team members who thrive on recognition to keep developing themselves professionally, and to always seek out new and challenging tasks.